AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 wall of his prison from the outside.

 But what if the two-dimensional world of ants looks topologically as shown in Figure B.4b?
 An ant trapped in an area surrounded on all sides by a closed curve (prison wall) can go through a "tunnel" and look at its prison from the outside without having to go through a closed wall of its prison at some point.
-In terms of three-dimensional environment, in which the structure is embedded, there's her c strange - ant, although moving still within its two-dimensional surface (his world), "suck up" the wall of his prison, so to speak, over the "next dimension ".
+From the point of view of the three-dimensional environment, in which this construction is embedded, there is nothing strange about it - the ant, although it still moves within its two-dimensional surface (its world), "creeps or overcomes" the wall of its prison, so to speak, through "another dimension".
 From the point of view of the two-dimensional ants themselves, for which no "third dimension" exists, however, a miracle happened: a prisoner surrounded on all sides by a wall suddenly came from somewhere outside to look at the intact wall of his prison!
-The reason is that said two-dimensional space has different topological properties than in Fig. 7.4a.
+The reason is that said two-dimensional space has different topological properties than in Fig.B.4a.
 It is multiple continuous.
 The closed curve here no longer has to be the boundary of the area inside!
-The local geometric properties at each location can be quite common (only slight curvature).
+The local geometric properties at each location while doing so can be quite common (only slight curvature).

 Now we can return to electric charges.
-In Fig. B. 3a, a positive and a negative electric charge are shown in the usual way in a two-dimensional drawing - the lines of force emerge from the positive charge (according to the agreement) and end at a negative charge.
-If we surround the charge with an imaginary closed surface S , we can "count" the force lines entering or leaving to determine the value of the charge Q inside.
-However, there may not be any "real" electric charge!
-With a suitable topology of the space, as shown in Fig.B.3b, the force lines will enter inside the closed area S , but they will not end there, but they will pass through a topological "tunnel" to another place in the space., from where they will come out again and return.
-To the external observer, who will measure the electric field, one "tunnel mouth" will appear as a negative charge - "Q" ( with the lines of the line going in) and the other throat of the tunnel as a positive charge + "Q" (the lines of force go out).
+In Fig.B.3a, a positive and a negative electric charge are shown in the usual way in a two-dimensional drawing - the lines of force emerge from the positive charge (according to the agreement) and end at a negative charge.
+If we surround the charge with an imaginary closed surface S, we can "count" the force lines entering or leaving to determine the value of the charge Q inside.
+However, there may not be any "real" electric charge here!
+With a suitable topology of the space, as shown in Fig.B.3b, the force lines will enter inside the closed area S, but they will not end there, but they will pass through a topological "tunnel" to another place in the space, from where they will come out again and return.
+To the external observer, who will measure the electric field, one "tunnel mouth" will appear as a negative charge -"Q" (with the lines of the line going in) and the other throat of the tunnel as a positive charge +"Q" (the lines of force go out).
 The electric field, whose lines of force pass through a topological tunnel, satisfies Maxwell's equations everywhere.
-Consequently, the total flux of the electric field via US t d of the tunnel can change with time, if the topology is not changed; it does not matter the variability of the electromagnetic field, the curvature of space, changes in the "cross-section" of the topological tunnel or the distance between its two mouths.
+Consequently, the total flux of the electric field intensity trough the mouth of the tunnel cannot change over time, if the topology is not changed; it does not matter the variability of the electromagnetic field, the curvature of space, changes in the "cross-section" of the topological tunnel or the distance between its two mouths.
 Electric field flow through each closed surface S surrounding the tunnel

 thus it complies with the law of conservation of electric charge and the Gauss theorem of electrostatics.